 Let’s get straight to it.

-Do Betta Fish Require a Filter in Their Aquarium?
+Do Betta Fish Need a Filter in Their Tank?

 Some people believe that Betta fish do not require a filter because they are supposedly hardy fish who can breathe air directly from the water’s surface.